michalmonday/fast_map/README.md

 ## Introduction
 **What is a map?**
-[map](https://www.w3schools.com/python/ref_func_map.asp) is a python function which allows to repetitively execute the same function witout the need to use loops.
+[map](https://www.w3schools.com/python/ref_func_map.asp) is a python function which allows to repetitively execute the same function without the need to use loops.
 It executes each task sequentially, meaning that it doesn't start executing a new task before completing the previous one.

 This library allows to execute multiple tasks in parallel using multiple processor cores, and multiple threads to maximise performance even when function is blocking (e.g. it's delayed by `time.sleep()`).